-Mighty Therm2 appliances may be operated at high altitude (7700 ft., 2347 m) with a reduction in output of approximately 10%.
+These units may be operated at high altitude (7700 ft., 2347 m) with a reduction in output of approximately 10%.
 At altitudes of less than or more than 7700 ft.
-(2347 m) the appliance will perform equally as well, but with differing reductions in output.
+(2347 m) the unit will perform equally as well, but with differing reductions in output.
 At elevations higher than 7700 ft.
 (2347 m) the reduction in output will exceed 10% and at elevations below 7700 ft.
 (2347 m) it will be less than 10%.
-High altitude adjustment must not be made on appliances operating at elevations below 2500 ft.
+High altitude adjustment must not be made on units operating at elevations below 2500 ft.
 (762 m).

-No orifice changes are required to adjust the Mighty Therm2 appliances for high altitude.
+No orifice changes are required to adjust this unit for high altitude.
 High altitude adjustment is accomplished by adjustment of the gas valve manifold pressure and the air shutter(s).
-The required instruments used to assist in these adjustments are a $\rm CO_2$ or $\rm O_2$ Analyzer and a U-Tube Manometer or other device capable of reading a pressure of 2.5-3.0 inches W.C.
-(0.62-0.75~kPa).
+The required instruments used to assist in these adjustments are a $\mathrm{CO_2}$ or $\mathrm{O_2}$ Analyzer and a U-Tube Manometer or other device capable of reading a pressure of 2.5-3.0 inches W.C.
+(0.62-0.75 kPa).

-Start the adjustment process by checking the $CO_2$ in the "as installed" condition.
-Adjust the air shutter(s) so that the $CO_2$ is about 8% or the $O_2$ is about 6.8% for appliances operating on Natural Gas.
-For appliances operating on LP Gas adjust the air shutter(s) so that the $CO_2$ is about 9.2% or the $O_2$ is about 6.8%.
-Appliances with two blowers should be adjusted so that the air shutters below each blower are open the same amount.
+Start the adjustment process by checking the CO_2 in the "as installed" condition.
+Adjust the air shutter(s) so that the CO_2 is about 8% or the O_2 is about 6.8% for units operating on Natural Gas.
+For units operating on LP Gas adjust the air shutter(s) so that the CO_2 is about 9.2% or the O_2 is about 6.8%.
+Units with two blowers should be adjusted so that the air shutters below each blower are open the same amount.

 Once the CO2 or O2 has been set, the manifold pressure may be adjusted.
 Remove the 1/8 NPT plug from the lower side of the gas valve that is to be set and install a fitting, hose and manometer.
-Start the appliance and observe the manifold pressure.
+Start the unit and observe the manifold pressure.
 Manifold pressure must be adjusted to 3.0 in.
 W.C.
 (0.75 kPa) (for high altitude only, standard operating pressure is 2.5 in.
 W.C.
 (0.62 kPa)).
 It is adjusted by removing the slotted cap on the gas valve and turning the adjustment screw (beneath the cap) clockwise to increase pressure and replaced after the adjustments have been completed and the fitting, hose and manometer have been removed and the 1/8" plug has been replaced.
 Repeat this process until all gas valves have been set.
-Note: The pressure can be set only when the appliance is operating and only when the particular gas valve being adjusted is energized by a call for heat from the staging control.
+Note: The pressure can be set only when the unit is operating and only when the particular gas valve being adjusted is energized by a call for heat from the staging control.

-After all of the gas valve manifold pressures have been set, the $CO_2$ or $O_2$ must be reset. $CO_2$ or $O_2$ will have changed when the manifold pressure was adjusted.
-Open the air shutter(s) to reduce the $CO_2$ or $O_2$ to the values achieved previously.
+After all of the gas valve manifold pressures have been set, the CO_2 or O_2 must be reset.
+CO_2 or O_2 will have changed when the manifold pressure was adjusted.
+Open the air shutter(s) to reduce the CO_2 or O_2 to the values achieved previously.

 The procedure is complete when all gas valves are adjusted to a manifold pressure of 3.0 in.
 W.C.
-(0.75 kPa) and the $CO_2$ is adjusted to 8.0% for Natural Gas appliances or 9.2% for LP appliances (to be checked only at full fire).
-When using an $O_2$ analyzer, the correct $O_2$ is 6.8% for both Natural Gas and LP appliances.
+(0.75 kPa) and the $\rm CO_2$ is adjusted to 8.0% for Natural Gas units or 9.2% for LP units (to be checked only at full fire).
+When using an $\rm O_2$ analyzer, the correct $\rm O_2$ is 6.8% for both Natural Gas and LP units.

-A Caution
+A CAUTION